dmd-program/dmd-100-book/docs/lessons/lesson-3/projects/narrative/discover_focus_words.md

 Use the exact indicated file format.
 You must obtain prior approval to deviate from these upload requirements.

 1. Post your work to the discussion board.
 Upload photos or scans of your journal pages in `.jpg` or `.png` format.
 Make sure that your documentation images are clear and readable.
+2. Review the work your peers have submitted.